 How is marine toxin poisoning diagnosed and treated?

 Your doctor will do a medical history and a physical exam and ask you questions about your symptoms and any fish you have recently eaten.
 Laboratory testing is typically not needed.

 To prevent dehydration, take frequent sips of a rehydration drink (such as Pedialyte).
 Try to drink a cup of water or rehydration drink for each large, loose stool you have.
 Soda and fruit juices have too much sugar and not enough of the important electrolytes that are lost during diarrhea, and they should not be used to rehydrate.

 How can I prevent marine toxin poisoning?

-keep seafood refrigerated or on ice.
+Always keep seafood refrigerated or on ice.
 If you have a weak immune system, you should consider not eating raw seafood.

 To help avoid marine toxins:

 - Do not eat barracuda, especially if it is from the Caribbean Sea.

 - Refrigerate fresh tuna, mackerel, grouper and mahimahi.
 Remember that cooking does not destroy the toxins in spoiled or toxic seafood.